daniruiz/flat-remix/README.md

 ![Icon theme preview](https://raw.githubusercontent.com/daniruiz/Flat-Remix/master/Flat%20Remix/preview.png)

 <br>
-It has been designed on gnome shell 3.24 but it should work with most linux distributions, under gnome, unity, cinammon, xfce, kde, etc.
+It has been designed on gnome shell 3.24 but it should work with most linux distributions, under gnome, unity, cinnammon, xfce, kde, etc.

 This theme was made to fit with the [Flat Remix GNOME theme](https://github.com/daniruiz/Super-Flat-Remix-GNOME-theme).